Winangay Resources Exists to find stronger way with Aboriginal Kids and Families

 Over the years the team has changed and more recently Aunty Sue Blacklock retired in June 2021, Clayton Blacklock resigned in January 2021 and was followed by Gill Bonser in February 2021.

-The team is led by Dr. Karen Menzies (Chair Winangay Resources) Michelle Foster (Vice Chair), Wade Mahoney (Secretary), Paula Hayden (Public Officer) and Kim Squires (Treasurer).
+The team is currently led by Shannon Mackie (Chair Winangay Resources) Debbie Hind (Vice Chair), Sheree Stewart, Paula Hayden (Public Officer) and Kim Squires (Treasurer).